-Three Months Ended September 30, 2019 Three Months Ended September 30, 2018 Nine Months Ended September 30, 2019 Nine Months Ended September 30, 2018 Rent paid: Bridgeview Facility (1) \$ 69 \$ 69 \$ 205 \$ 201
+Three Months Ended March 31, 2020 Three Months Ended March 31, 2019

+Rent paid: Bridgeview Facility (1) \$ 69 \$ 68

-Sales to: Terex \$ 3 \$ - \$ 11 \$ -
+Sales to: Terex \$ 14 \$ 3

-Tadano 139 278
+Tadano 550

-Total Sales \$ 142 \$ - \$ 289 \$ -
+Total Sales \$ 564 \$ 3

-Purchases from: Terex \$ 142 \$ 139 \$ 1,050 \$ 809
+Purchases from: Terex \$ 147 \$ 624

 (1) The Company leases its 40,000 sq. ft.
 Bridgeview facility from an entity controlled by Mr. David Langevin, the Company's Executive Chairman and former CEO.
 Pursuant to the terms of the lease, the Company makes monthly lease payments of \$23.
 The Company is also responsible for all the associated operations expenses, including insurance, property taxes, and repairs.
 On October 3, 2018, the lease was amended to extend the initial lease term to fifteen years expiring in May 26, 2025 with a provision for an option one five-year period and thereafter, six one year extension periods.
 The lease contains a rental escalation clause under which annual rent is increased during the initial lease term by the lesser of the increase in the Consumer Price Increase or 2.0%.
 Rent for any extension period shall, however, be the then-market rate for similar industrial buildings within the market area.
-The Company has the option to purchase the building by giving the Landlord written notice at any time prior to the date that is 180 days prior to expiration of the lease or any extension period.
+The Company has the option to purchase the building by giving the Landlord written notice at any time prior to the date that is 180 days prior to the date that is 180 days prior to the date that is 180 days prior to expiration of the lease or any extension period.
 The purchase price regardless whether the purchase is initiated by the Company or the landlord will be the Fair Market Value as of the closing date of said sale.